Kagoshima Aquarium

 Kagoshima Aquarium (Japanese: かごしま水族館, Kagoshima Suizokukan) is a public aquarium, located in Kagoshima, Japan.
 It is a member of the Japanese Association of Zoos and Aquariums (JAZA).

 History

-Opened on May 30, 1997.
-The Kagoshima coast, which is washed by Kuroshio, and Kagoshima Bay marine life are mainly exhibited, but brackish water and river life are also handled.
-The specialties are whale shark (Yuyu) and Satsumahaorimushi.
-The Japanese name "Io" is Kagoshima dialect and means fish.
-Total project cost is about 12.7 billion yen.
-The appearance is an image of Stingray.
-Kagoshima Aquarium is the first aquarium in Japan to successfully feed Chinese sturgeon and display under salt water.
-In October 2011, the number of visitors reached 10 million.
-At the end of the route, the "Sea of Silence", which was conceived by the first director, Hiromasa Yoshida, is displayed along with the text.
-The creatures are not exhibited inside and are filled only with water, but it is said that this is to make people think about the marine environment.
+Kagoshima Aquarium opened on May 30, 1997, and exhibits marine life from the Kagoshima coast, which is washed by Kuroshio, and Kagoshima Bay.
+Brackish water and river life are also exhibited.
+Some of the aquarium's most popular attractions are the whale sharks and lamellibrachia satsuma.
+The Japanese name "Io" means fish in Kagoshima dialect.

+In total, it cost approximately 12.7 billion yen to build the aquarium.
+The appearance of the aquarium is based on a stingray.
+Kagoshima Aquarium was the first aquarium in Japan to successfully breed Chinese sturgeons in captivity.
+In October 2011, the number of visitors reached ten million.
+At the end of the route is the "Sea of Silence", conceived by the aquarium's first director.
+Fish and other marine life are not exhibited inside this tank and is filled only with water.
+It has been said that this is to make people think about the marine environment.